Bucks County Transport: DART

-Bucks County Transit operates two bus lines under the DART brand.
-Both lines are located within the Doylestown, New Britain, and Chalfont areas.
+Bucks County Transit operates three bus lines under the DART brand.
+The lines are located within the Doylestown, New Britain, Chalfont, and Warrington areas.
 No bus service is operated by BCT on Sundays or holidays.
-Both DART routes have a fare of $1.00, with senior citizens allowed to ride for free.
+The DART routes have a fare of $1.00, with senior citizens allowed to ride for free.

 Doylestown DART

 Doylestown DART is a bus service in Doylestown that runs Monday through Saturday, connecting the Cross Keys Shopping Center with Neshaminy Manor.
 The bus service has stops serving residential and commercial areas, government offices, schools, shopping centers, and Doylestown Hospital.
 The Doylestown DART provides connections to SEPTA Regional Rail's Lansdale/Doylestown Line and SEPTA's Route 55 bus.

 DART West

 DART West bus service connects Delaware Valley University and Doylestown DART with the central Bucks County boroughs of New Britain and Chalfont.
 The line serves as a connection between the DART system and SEPTA Regional Rail's Lansdale/Doylestown Line.
-It started operating on January 6, 2020 with service only running from Monday-Friday.
+It started operating on January 6, 2020, with service only running from Monday-Friday.